The Network Incubator strengthens networks of young people motivated to create positive social change.

-Young adults today are members of multiple communities that reflect their diverse interests and multi-faceted identities.
+Young adults today are members of multiple communities and networks that reflect their diverse interests and multi-faceted identities.
 With the precipitous rise in technology and social networks, these communities take place in person and online, offering young people new ways to interact with, connect and mobilize peers locally and globally.

-Much like the Connection Points themselves, communities fostered through the Incubator will touch on diverse themes and issues, such as education reform, inclusion of people living with disabilities, international development, contemporary Israeli art and much more.
+Much like the Connection Points themselves, networks fostered through the Incubator will touch on diverse themes and issues, such as education reform, inclusion of people living with disabilities, international development, contemporary Israeli art and much more.
 Learn more about the participating communities.

-Ultimately, we believe that investing in these peer-led communities is key to our broader efforts to empower the next generation of Jewish leaders to connect with their Jewish identities, act on their Jewish values and inspire others to join them in making a difference.
+Ultimately, we believe that investing in these peer-led networks is key to our broader efforts to empower the next generation of Jewish leaders to connect with their Jewish identities, act on their Jewish values and inspire others to join them in making a difference.